graphbookai/graphbook/docs/guides.rst

             return {"out": [create_note(subdir) for subdir in subdirs]}

+Make sure to change the default image path to where you extracted the Pokemon image dataset.
 The above node will load all the images from the dataset and output them as a list of notes containing the Pokemon's name and a list of images.
 Notice how each image is structured.
 It contains a ``value`` and a ``type``.